turing85/untitled-rpg-webapp/doc/datamodel/README.md

 exposed beyond the persistence layer.

 #### 64-bit integral as technical identifier
-Each entity and value object in the domain should be identifiable by a 64-bit integral value to
+Each entity in the domain should be identifiable by a 64-bit integral value to

 - improve database performance and
 - conserve database storage.

 The corresponding attribute should be called `id`.
 If PostgreSQL is used, each table should have its own sequence to generate its primary key.

+Value keys may define a technical key.
+However, if a unique natural key exists and if this key is small, it may be used as primary key.

 #### `UUID` for offline compatibility